Ventto/winbroom/ntlite/README.md

 ## TODO

-* Development of winbroom-regtool
+* Make Python tool to convert .REG into .XML
+* ~~Make Python tool to generate Batch file to add HKCU subkeys in HKLM\...\Active Setup (as above)~~
-* Suggest that NTLite developers add a made-to-measure feature to remove useless drivers according to the local machine
+* ~~Suggest that NTLite developers add a made-to-measure feature to remove useless drivers according to the local machine~~